Readers Today, Leaders tomorrow

 Self-Help Workbooks and Innovative Teaching Manuals provide youth with tools to pause, cope, and connect.

-Engaging fiction that gives youth a voice and challenges mental health stigma.
+Engaging fiction gives youth a voice and challenges mental health stigma.

 Teaching Kids to Pause, Cope & Connect